 Few guidelines for Getting Hired

-- Check whether your personality suits to the intense environment of Hedge funds.
+- Check whether your personality suits the intense environment of Hedge fund jobs.
 The competition here is to outperform and have an edge over your other counterparts.

 - Learn to analyze and synthesize data quickly.

 - Make contacts and network with people in the hedge fund industry.